Utopian governance using generative AI

 -

-The claim: government is no more than an information-processing machine.
+The claim: government’s just an information-processing machine.